LastAncientOne/Stock_Analysis_For_Quant/Matlab_Stock/README.md

 ## Author
 ### * Tin Hang

-## 🔴 Warning: This is not financial advisor.
-Do not use this to invest or trade.
-It is for educational purpose.
+## 🔴 Warning: This is not a financial advisor.
+Do not use this for investing or trading.
+It is for educational purposes only.